drinkjava2/Multiple-Columns-Tree/README.md

 5.Insert a new node, for example, insert a new node between J and K: update tb set line=line+1 where line>=10;
 insert into tb (line,id,c4) values (10,'T',1)
-Note: to avoid "update tb set line=line+1" lock all table, suggest add an "GroupID" column, all nodes within same root node share one groupID, for example: update tb set line=line+1 where groupid=2 and line>=8;
+Note: to avoid "update tb set line=line+1" lock all table lines in a transaction, suggest add an "GroupID"
+      column to let all nodes within same root node share 1 same groupID, for example: update tb set line=line+1 where groupid=2 and line>=8;
         insert into tb (groupid,line,c4) values (2, 8,'T')
-by this way can improve performance.
+      By this way can improve performance, each operation in a tree will not interfere other trees.

 ```
-Summary of method#1
+Summary of "Multiple-Columns-Tree"
-Advatange of "simple multiple colums tree" patten:
+Advatange:
-1）Easy understand, the only patten can directly see the tree in database.
+1. Easy understand, the only patten can directly see the tree in database.
-2）Can very few SQL do Query, Insert, delete operation
+2. Can very few SQL do Query, Insert, delete operation
-3）Only need 1 table
+3. Only need 1 table
-4) Fit all type database
+4. Fit all type database

 Shortage:
-1) Has depth limitation because usually database allowed maximum column <1000, and for performance consideration, suggestion use this method within depth<100.
+1. Has depth limitation because usually database allowed maximum column less than 1000, and for performance consideration, suggestion use this method within depth less than 100.
-2) Sql is long, often need use n! "c9=1 or c8=1  or c7=1 ... or c1=1" type sql.
+2. Sql is very long, often need use 'c9=1 or c8=1  or c7=1 ... or c1=1'  like sql.
-3) Hard to move nodes tree.
+3. Hard to move nodes tree.
 Suitable for applications only often do increase/delete, very few moving nodes operations.
-4) Take too much database space
+4. Take too much database space

-## Method2
+### Sorted-Unlimitation-Depth-Tree
-To improve it, use only one column instead of using many columns to record the depth level, by this improvement, it has no limitation of depth level and much simpler than method1, I give it a name "Sorted-Unlimitation-Depth-Tree", see below picture
+To avoid the disadvantage of "Multiple-Columns-Tree" method, the improve is to use only one column instead of many columns to record the depth level, by this way now it has no limitation of depth level and much simpler than the first method, I give it a name "Sorted-Unlimitation-Depth-Tree" becaue it has no depth level limitation.
+See below picture
-(https://github.com/drinkjava2/Multiple-Columns-Tree/blob/master/treemappingv2.png) , please note all node are categorized in group, each group has a "END" tag with level value "0":
+(https://github.com/drinkjava2/Multiple-Columns-Tree/blob/master/treemappingv2.png) , please note all nodes are categorized in group, each group has same groupid and with "END" tag at the end, the depth level of end tag set to "0":
 ![image](treemappingv2.png)
 ```
 To access tree from database, using below SQL